ICanBoogie/Inflector/README.md

 The test suite is ran with the `make test` command.
 [Composer](http://getcomposer.org/) is automatically installed as well as all the dependencies required to run the suite.
 The package directory can later be cleaned with the `make clean` command.
+It is recommended to run `make test` in the test container created with `make test-container`.

 The package is continuously tested by [Travis CI](http://about.travis-ci.org/).